*Redis Open Source Governance

 *The Redis core team

-With the backing and blessing of Redis Labs, we wish to use this opportunity and create a more open, scalable, and community-driven “core team” structure to run the project.
+With the backing and blessing of Redis Ltd., we wish to use this opportunity and create a more open, scalable, and community-driven “core team” structure to run the project.
 The core team will consist of members selected based on demonstrated, long-term personal involvement and contributions.

 The core team comprises of: